ConstantCommentary® Vol. VI, No. 147, May 30, 2002

 Hey, it's not like I make money writing these rants, so there wasn't a lot of pressure from family and friends to get back in the saddle.
 More commiseration about my plight, really.
 "How do you do write that stuff every week?"
 Which really translates into, "Why do you write that stuff every week?"

 I really don't know why I do this.
 Probably because I can.
 And I don't know how long I'll do this, either.
 Probably until the system throws me off the new all-AOL/MSN-only Internet.
 Beyond that, there is absolutely no game plan.
 It's week-to-week.
-So tell your friends about this site while you can, because who knows when it'll be swallowed up into the great dot.com abyss.
-Stay tuned while you can.
+So tell your friends about this site right now, because who knows when it'll be swallowed up into the great dot.com abyss.
+Stay tuned while you still can.

 And I'll do one more.